mdavids/rfc/content/draft-davids-forsalereg-13.md

 is unavailable; it may still be for sale.

 Some registrars and other parties offer brokerage services between domain name holders and interested buyers.
-Such services are of limited value when the domain name is not for sale, but they may be beneficial for domain names that are clearly being offered for sale.
+Such services are of limited value when the domain name is not available for purchase, but they may be beneficial for domain names that are clearly being offered for sale.

 This specification defines a lightweight method to ascertain whether a domain name, although registered, is available for purchase.
 It enables a domain name holder to add a reserved underscored leaf node name [@!RFC8552] in the zone, indicating that the domain name is for sale.